rfdonnelly/rfdonnelly.github.io-source/content/posts/using-tree-sitter-parsers-in-rust.md

 cc = "1.0"
 ```

-Next, create a `build.rs` build script with the contents:
+Create a `build.rs` build script with the contents:

 ```rust
 fn main() {